bokeh/bokeh/.github/CONTRIBUTING.md

 6. We don't accept code contributions without tests.
 If there are valid reasons for not including a test, please discuss this in the issue.
 7. We will review your PR as time permits.
 Reviewers may comment on your contributions, ask you questions regarding the implementation or request changes.
-If changes are requested, don't start a new PR, (push new commits to the existing one).
+If changes are requested, push new commits to the existing branch.
 Do *NOT* rebase, amend, or cherry-pick published commits.
    Any of those actions will make us start the review from scratch.
 If you need updates from `master`, just merge it into your branch.

 ## DOs and DON'Ts

-* **DO** follow our coding style.
+* **DO** match the existing coding style.
 * **DO** include new tests when adding new features.
 * **DO** include regression tests when fixing bugs.
 * **DO** keep the discussions focused.
 When a new or related topic comes up it's often better to